Hu Tianrun

 Joint Reasoning over Perception and Action Can we reason about where to look and how to act under one unified objective, instead of treating perception and action as two separate pipelines?

-[Visibility-Aware Mobile Grasping] preprint.
+[Visibility-Aware Mobile Grasping] RSS 2026 Workshop (ExWBC), Oral Presentation.
 Joint gaze and base-motion planning under limited directional sensing to grasp objects in dynamic environments.

 [Unified Seeing, Avoiding, Grasping] ongoing.
 A probabilistic formulation that casts the three operations as expected overlap between future probability fields, with gaze maximizing collision risk to expose it and motion minimizing execution risk.